-To further promote the human rights initiatives of the KOSÉ Group Action Guidelines, we have formulated the KOSÉ Group Human Rights Policy in line with the United Nations Guiding Principles on Business and Human Rights, as well as complying with the principles set out in the International Bill of Human Rights and other international standards, and we work to ensure that there are no human rights abuses, including slavery and human trafficking, at any stage of our business operations or supply chains.
-In addition, in the KOSÉ Sustainability Plan, which defines our approach to sustainability, we have identified the promotion of respect for human rights as one of the principles on which the KOSÉ Group should base itself and we are determined to promote effective initiatives.
+To further promote the human rights initiatives of the KOSÉ Group Human Rights Policy in line with the United Nations Guiding Principles on Business and Human Rights, as well as complying with the principles set out in the International Bill of Human Rights and other international standards, and we work to ensure that there are no human rights abuses, including slavery and human trafficking, at any stage of our business operations or supply chains.
+In addition, in the-KOSÉ Sustainability Strategy, which defines our approach to sustainability, we have identified the promotion of respect for human rights as one of the principles on which the KOSÉ Group should base itself and we are determined to promote effective initiatives.